code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/challenge.md

 <a name="sheryl"></a>
 ### Sheryl Sandberg
-Girls are still underrepresented in tech and computer science from high school all the way to the workforce.
+Girls are still underrepresented in tech and computer science from high school all the way through the workforce.
 We can change this!
-I challenge girls to Lean In to computer science and create an app using [App Lab](https://code.org/educate/applab)!
+I encourage girls to start learning computer science and create an app using [App Lab](https://code.org/educate/applab)!

 *To tag Sheryl, use @SherylSandberg on [Facebook](https://www.facebook.com/sheryl/).*